 Daylight basements are considered semi-basements.
 Semi-basements are ones that are partially below the ground rather than entirely.
 This means that semi-basements aren’t fully above-grade nor fully below-grade either.
 And that’s precisely what a daylight basement is.

 As the name suggests, the fact that daylight basements are partly above the ground means they’re designed to bring natural light in.
 This also means that at least one window in a daylight basement is big enough to provide sufficient lighting.
 Continue reading

 One of the biggest issues homeowners face when renovating their basement is the ceiling height.
 Many older homes were not designed to utilize the lower level of the home as living space.
 Low-ceiling basement renovations are challenging because the rooms look unnaturally and uncomfortably small.
 Also, sometimes there might not be enough space to install utility wiring and ductwork.Continue reading

-Insulating the basement of your home is necessary to keep the temperature regulated while reducing moisture and mould from entering.
-An uninsulated basement can cause several problems in your property.
-First, colder basements are responsible for up to 20 to 30 percent of your home’s heat loss during winter months.
+Insulating your basement is essential in regulating the temperature in your home and preventing outside air and moisture from entering.
+An uninsulated basement can cause several problems in your home.
+Firstly, poorly insulated basements are responsible for up to 20 to 30 percent of a home’s heat loss during winter months.
 This means that you will spend significantly more on your energy costs each winter to keep your home warm if your basement is not insulated.Continue reading

 If you are planning to do renovations to your home, there are many reasons why you should hire a RenoMark contractor.
 Finding a qualified contractor to renovate and repair your home is never easy.
 Anyone who owns a home have heard horror stories of experiences with bad renovation contractors.
 From no-shows and shoddy work to long delays, overpricing, and theft, the list is endless.Continue reading